Michael-Vincerra/clear-linux-documentation/source/clear-linux/guides/developer/developer-workstation.rst

 Workstation Setup
 *****************

 *Workstation Setup* helps you, the developer, find the tools you need to start your project.

 Use the *Clear Linux Developer Profiles* (Table 1) to help you decide which bundles, at minimum, you need to set up your developer workstation.

-We recommend using :ref:`developer-help` to jump-start your skills in using fundamental |CL| features like `swupd`.
+We recommend using :ref:`swupd-search` to jump-start your skills in using fundamental |CL| features like `swupd`.

-:ref:`Developer Help <developer-help>` shows:
+:ref:`swupd search <swupd-search>` shows:

 * How to use `swupd` commands
 * How to search for bundles (that contain packages)